dwdas9/home/articles/DockerAndKubernetes/SparkHiveHadoop/07B-Hadoop_Hive.md

 ![](images/custom-image-2024-06-17-01-54-52.png)

-### End-to-End Tutorial for Installing Hadoop and Hive in a Docker Container
+## End-to-End Tutorial for Installing Hadoop and Hive in a Single Docker Container

-This tutorial will guide you through the process of setting up a Docker container with Hadoop and Hive, downloaded from the official Apache websites.
+This tutorial I'll guide you through the process of setting up a Docker container with Hadoop and Hive, downloaded from the official Apache websites.

-#### Step 1: Download Hadoop and Hive
+## Step 1: Download Hadoop and Hive

 Download the following files from the Apache official websites: